Citronium/citronium-landing-en/_includes/articles/mobisat-greenbox.en.md

 # Mobisat Greenbox

-MOBISAT has developed a geolocation device that allows you to determine the location of the car and transmit all the main transport indicators.
+MOBISAT company has developed a geolocation device that helps determine the location of the vehicle and transmit all the key transport indicators.

-Our task was to write software for this device.
+Our task was to develop the software for this device.

 <figure>
     <img src="{{ site.baseurl }}/assets/img/projects/mobisat-greenbox/mobisat-greenbox-1-overview.png" alt="Mobisat Greenbox: overview image"/>